 Each of them caters to a different audience, for example:

-Shibuya is frequented by mostly young Japanese locals, who patronize the numerous nightclubs, bars and restaurants that it has to offer.
+Is frequented by mostly young Japanese locals, who patronize the numerous nightclubs, bars and restaurants that it has to offer.
 Shibuya is also the location of the famous Love Hotel Hill, known for its many love hotels.
 Shibuya is somewhat less seedy and more easily accessible to foreign tourists who aren’t versed in Japanese than the Kabukicho district of Shinjuku.

-Roppongi is the most available nightlife district for visitors.
+Is the most available nightlife district for visitors.
 A large collection of tourist-friendly nightclubs, bars and restaurants are here.
 Although generally safe, apparently some pretty unsavoury stuff has been increasing, such as exorbitant hidden fees charged by bars and clubs, spiked drinks and fights.
 This isn’t a Roppongi-specific problem, but it’s the type of thing that calls for your good judgement.

-Ginza is the upmarket district, with fine dining restaurants, chic bars and clubs, as well as upscale host and hostess bars.
+Is the upmarket district, with fine dining restaurants, chic bars and clubs, as well as upscale host and hostess bars.
 Your bill will be steep, so don’t say you weren’t warned.
 This is the type of area that can be exclusive and refuse service to visitors without Japanese language skills.

 One way to make sure you don’t miss something is find the name of a specific club or bar you’d like to go to and go straight there.
 Once you’re in, mingle with the locals and ask them where the party is.
 That never ends badly!